koii-network/docs/run-a-node/k2-validators/validator-setup.md

 Withdraw Authority: <pubkey>
 ```

-If you see a value in “Activating Stake” then you should be successfully voting within 24 hours
+If you see a value in “Activating Stake” then you should be successfully voting within 24 hours.

 ## Known validators